Managing provisioned SIP/H.323 rooms

 - Click Edit next to the room you want to edit.

-Room Profile tab
+How to use the Room Profile tab

 Under the Room Profile tab, the basic Room settings and information can be found: